Zhu-astor/GAN-Remove-image-reflection/README.md

 Use generator to generate new picture with nonreflection.
 And discriminator will check authenticity.

 - Original(Real NonReflection Picture)
-- Condition(Real Reflectuon Picture) (input of model predict)
+- Condition(Real Reflectuon Picture)
 - Generated(Fake NonReflection Picture)
   > producted by generator

+And we want to predict nonreflection picture from reflection picture,so the input of predict is reflection picture.(Important!)

+If you input a nonreflection picture, the training process you are doing is changing the nonreflection picture into a reflection picture.

 ### Result
-Result of combined other datasets
+Result of combined other datasets(epoch 300 batch 8 lr 0.00005)

 ![image](https://github.com/user-attachments/assets/07eb302b-077c-45b7-905e-04472376da13)